Caution!

 Tom W was part owner of a corporation that got behind on its 941 payroll taxes.
 The company was having cash flow problems and instead of sending the IRS the employee withholding taxes they used the money to pay other company payables thinking they could catch up when business started to pick up.
 Unfortunately, business did not pick up as expected and they fell further behind on the payroll taxes.
 By this time they owed about $90,000.
 They hired a company who promised to get the debt settled for pennies on the dollar and the company did nothing for them.
 The IRS was getting ready to levy the company's assets and shut the company down when Tom hired us.
 We were able to get a 30 day hold on the IRS taking further action and got Tom to send us the company's current financial information.
 We did a financial analysis which revealed that the company could afford to pay the back taxes in monthly payments and stay current on their current payroll taxes if the IRS would allow them to stay in business.
 The IRS agreed with our assessment and approved the plan.

-"My former business partner made some poor decisions that left me with some problems.
+“My former business partner made some poor decisions that left me with some problems.
 I retained a company that said all of the right things but did nothing at all.
 Then I found JG Tax Group.
 I wish I’d found you first.
-There’s no way to describe JG Tax Group except THE BEST.
 Everyone there is professional, and they get results.
 You were able to take a complex and messy situation and turn it into something I can handle with no problems!

 Tom W Seattle